British Standard BS 476 Part 6 Fire Test Approved Class 0 Fire Rating Insulation

-BS 476 refers to the British standard for fire tests on building materials and structures.
+BS 476 refers to the British standards for fire tests on building insulation materials and structures which approves class 0 or class 1 fire rating.
 This test standard is split into two parts: Part 6 and Part 7.

 Part 6 specifies a method of test for providing a comparative measure of a flat material or assembly's contribution to the growth of a fire.
 It takes into account the combined effect of factors such as